urja-dhabarde/DeepLearning-CA2/README.md

 ## Dependencies

-All you need is Google Colab and the required dataset to create this WebApp on device
+All you need is Google Colab and the required dataset to create this WebApp on your device